Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Case study

 We focus our attention on four different aspects: \begin{enumerate} \item an analysis for the performance of the controller with different values of $\alpha$. \item A comparison between the nonlinear Modelica model and the linear model. \item A comparison between SBMPC strategies and DetMPC strategies. \item A comparison between the SBMPC strategies with different numbers of scenarios. \end{enumerate} Lastly, we pick a single representative optimization result and discuss it in more detail.

-We show the results of the simulations in Figures \ref{fig:comfortViolation}--\ref{fig:temperatureIrradiance} and Tables \ref{tab:totalCosts}--\ref{tab:Kh}.
+We show the results of the simulations in Figures \ref{fig:percentageCost}, \ref{fig:comfortViolation}--\ref{fig:temperatureIrradiance} and Tables \ref{tab:totalCosts}--\ref{tab:Kh}.
 In Table \ref{tab:totalCosts}, we show the total closed-loop costs for each strategy and each different $\alpha$.
+In Table \ref{tab:percentageCost}, we show the percentage of each subcost with respect to the total closed-loop cost for each strategy and each different $\alpha$, i.e.\ we show $\frac{J\rs{e}}{J\rs{e}+\alpha J\rs{d}}$ and $\frac{\alpha J\rs{d}}{J\rs{e}+\alpha J\rs{d}}$.
 In Table \ref{tab:Kh} we show the total amount of discomfort using the unit measure $\mathrm{K\cdot h}$, as standard in the literature \cite{ParMol:13,Zhang2013,DeCHel:16,OldPar:12}, i.e.\ we show the integral of the comfort bounds violation.
-Figure \ref{fig:comfortViolation} reports the results presented in Table \ref{tab:Kh} in a graphic way.
+Figure \ref{fig:percentageCost} reports the results presented in Table \ref{tab:percentageCost} in a graphic way; the same holds for Figure \ref{fig:comfortViolation} and Table \ref{tab:Kh}.
 Lastly, Figures \ref{fig:temperatureEvolution}--\ref{fig:temperatureIrradiance} show respectively the temperature evolution, the heating power, and the temperature and irradiance profiles for the representative simulation.